momentum-mod/docs/_posts/guides/2019-09-09-guide_parallax_corrected_cubemaps.md

 You may notice a box appear in the centre of the brush when you tie it to a `parallax_obb` entity like shown above.
 This is normal and allows you to more easily select the brush if you have made it match the shape of the room.

-Besides this entity setup, you will also need materials which support the shader this feature uses: `SDK_LightmappedGeneric`.
-This is covered in the [Materials section](#materials) of this page.

 Any regular `LightmappedGeneric` materials will still be able to use the cubemap as normal, this feature simply adds functionality on top of the existing `env_cubemap` in conjunction with an extra entity and shader to use inside `.VMT` files.

 <div class="notice--danger">